redox-os/website/content/news/this-month-250331.md

 Last summer, Redox was awarded a grant from [NLnet/NGI Zero](https://nlnet.nl/NGI0/) for our project [Redox OS Unix-style Signals](https://nlnet.nl/project/RedoxOS-Signals/).
 The work has been conceived and implemented by 4lDO2, with backup from the Redox team.

-The NGI grant is divided into (1) a signal handling and (2) a process management part.
+The NGI grant is divided into (1) a signal handling part and (2) a process management part.
 The signal handling was largely completed last summer.
 4lDO2 has recently made great progress towards re-implementing the Redox kernel/userspace runtime layer, _where the system can now start almost all daemons, and properly boot to prompt (both dynamically linked ion and static bash)_.
 This means the concept of Process IDs is now entirely a userspace thing.